 Once you’ve created an empty filter, you’re ready to define its elements.

-First, give a descriptive and unique name to the filter, so you can easily use it in other elements in the same report.
+First, give the filter a descriptive and unique name, so you can easily use it in other elements in the same report.

 Next, choose the filter functionality — either “Exclude” or “Include”.
 Inclusive filters look for results matching your values and include them in the results, while exclusive filters do the opposite, looking for results that match your values and dropping them out of the results.

 Finally, choose the field to filter by).
 Select your Condition and finalize the filter by adding the value (or several values, for some filters).
-Once you are happy with your filter, click SAVE.
+Once you're happy with your filter, click SAVE.

 Adding multiple filters to a single query

 You can add multiple filters to a single query.
-To do this, simply choose either “AND” or “OR” join.
-This will open the new filter entry fields, and also decide how your two filters will work.
+To do this, choose either “AND” or “OR” join.
+This will open the new filter entry fields and decide how your two filters will work.

-If you choose “AND”, then your results must match both filters in order to be shown/discarded.
-If you choose “OR”, then results that match either one of your filters will be shown/discarded.
+If you choose “AND”, then your results must match both filters to be shown or discarded.
+If you choose “OR”, results that match either of your filters will be shown/discarded.

 Commas

-If your filter values contain commas, they will not be read correctly.
-Each comma in the value field will be read as a stop for previous value and start for next.
+If your filter values contain commas, they won't be read correctly.
+Each comma in the value field will be read as a stop for the previous value and start for the next.
 For example, a campaign name “My First Campaign, Winter and Fall” will be read as two values for the filter - My “First Campaign” and “Winter and Fall”.

 Filter conditions

-Use this reference list to learn more about each condition available in Data Studio’s filters.
+Use this reference list to learn more about each Looker Studio filter condition.

 Troubleshooting